Last Updated on November 7, 2023

 - Challenge Rating: 10

-To make matters worse, when the creature is outside of a body of water, it takes 1d12 (6 avg) acid damage every 10 minutes unless moisture is applied to the skin before 10 minutes have passed.
+When the creature is outside a body of water, it takes 6 (1d12) acid damage every 10 minutes unless moisture is applied to the skin before 10 minutes have passed.

 Enslaved creatures can’t take reactions but can repeat the saving throw if they take damage or if they’re more than a mile away from the aboleth for the first time in a given 24-hour period.